InfiniteAICreations/awesome-llm-projects/README.md

 - [ChatDev](https://chatdev.ai/): The primary objective of ChatDev is to offer an easy-to-use, highly customizable and extendable framework, which is based on large language models (LLMs) and serves as an ideal scenario for studying collective intelligence.

 ### 💻 Terminal
-- [Warp](https://www.warp.dev/): Warp is a modern, Rust-based terminal with AI built in so you and your team can build great software, faster.
-Now available on MacOS.
+- [Warp](https://www.warp.dev/): Warp is a tool designed to enhance the terminal experience by providing AI-powered assistance for command lookups and allow users to input their objectives in plain English
 - [Gorilla](https://github.com/gorilla-llm/gorilla-cli): Gorilla CLI powers your command-line interactions with a user-centric tool.

 ### 🚀 Launcher